Spectral graph clustering via the Expectation-Solution algorithm: Simulations

+We also repeated the simulations from Section \ref{non_graph} corresponding to $\textbf{x}_3$ and $\textbf{x}_4$, which respectively arise as the latent position matrices of balanced core-periphery models with $(a,b) = (0.5,0.42)$ and $(a, b) = (0.2, 0.15)$.
+The results displayed in Figure \ref{fig:sbm3_4_plot} indicate that, as in the mixture setting, ES largely fails to outperform EM, except for small to moderate $n$ in model 3.
+However, the CIs in Figure \ref{fig:mix3_4_plot} indicate that EM tended to strictly outperform ES for both embeddings; but in Figure \ref{fig:sbm3_4_plot} , $ES \circ LSE$ is approximately on par with $EM\circ LSE$.
 Both here and in the mixture setting, it was observed that ES tended to vastly overestimate the entries of the covariance matrices, hence the algorithms' seeming inability to more accurately estimate $\boldsymbol \Psi$, except for $ES\circ LSE$ in model 3 when $700 \leq n \leq 900$.